Menu

 Conference Faculty & Disclosures

-Nahale Freeland Kalfas, Esq, has served as General Counsel for the North Carolina Board of Examiners for Speech and Language Pathologists and Audiologists for the past seventeen years.
+Nahale Freeland Kalfas, Esq., has served as General Counsel for the North Carolina Board of Examiners for Speech and Language Pathologists and Audiologists for the past seventeen years.
 She is also General Counsel to the Audiology and Speech-Language Pathology Interstate Compact Commission (ASLP-IC Commission).

 Kerri Philips, SLP.D, is Professor/Program Director at Louisiana Tech University as well as adjunct instructor at Nova Southeastern.
 Dr. Phillips has served multiple terms on the Louisiana Board of Examiners for Speech-Language Pathology and Audiology.
 She is on the Board of Directors with NCSB.